St Olav's Way

 The 10 day itinerary takes you from Oppdal to Trondheim.
 This allows you to experience the ancient Viking Culture and stunning landscapes this region has to offer.

-Where as the 14 day itinerary allows you to begin your journey at Budsjord Farm.
+Whereas the 14 day itinerary allows you to begin your journey at Budsjord Farm.
 Budsjord is a national heritage site that has welcomed pilgrims travelling St Olav’s Way for centuries.
 Nestled in a peaceful mountain valley, it offers a rare glimpse into Norway’s past.
 The traditional log cottages, complete with their iconic earth-covered roofs, feel as though they have been lifted straight from a storybook, embodying the rustic charm and authenticity of rural Norway.

 Whichever itinerary you choose, prepare yourself to be transported back into Nordic landscapes of ancient history where you’ll experience a transformative journey that brings peace and tranquility with every step.
 This is not a pilgrimage that you undertake for camaraderie, this is a pilgrimage of quiet reflection and accomplishment.